-Significance of Business Valuation in North Carolina Divorce
+Business Valuation in Divorce

-When is Business Valuation Necessary?
+Business Valuation Methods

-Often one spouse already has a small (or big) business at the time of the marriage.
-In that case, the business would be technically classified as a separate property of that spouse and as such the other spouse would not be eligible for any share in business.
+Often one spouse already has a small (or big) business prior to the date of marriage.
+In that case, the business would be technically classified as separate property of that spouse and as such the other spouse would not be eligible for any share in the business.
 However, if during the course of the marriage, the business has increased in value and become more profitable due to the active efforts of the owner spouse, the increase in value is classified as marital property and subject to distribution.
 In such a scenario, which is most common, valuing the business becomes necessary.

 Business valuation in divorce can be highly tricky, involving highly technical legalities.
 We at McIlveen Family Law Firm have considerable experiencing in working with experts in valuing businesses for the purpose of divorce.
 We work with some of the best valuation professionals to arrive at the correct value of the business and ensure that your rights with respect to marital assets and property are always protected.